postalC/CleanData_Project/README.md

 while the *feature name* is the descriptive name of a feature type.

 In other word, each data column with prefix 'V' is represent a type feature and identify using *feature id* specified in `features.txt`
-* So, first we will read the feature.txt file and identify the *feature id* that presents mean and standard deviation
+(a) So, first we will read the feature.txt file and identify the *feature id* that presents mean and standard deviation
-* After that, we subset the *feature id* for mean and standard deviation ONLY
+(b) After that, we subset the *feature id* for mean and standard deviation ONLY
-* Because the feature column name have prefix 'V', we will add prefix 'V' in front of *feature id* (same format)
+(c) Because the feature column name have prefix 'V', we will add prefix 'V' in front of *feature id* (same format)
-* Then, we create a character vector named *useColumn* that contains **_Subject_**, **_ActivityID_** and the prefixed 'V' *feature id*
+(d) Then, we create a character vector named *useColumn* that contains **_Subject_**, **_ActivityID_** and the prefixed 'V' *feature id*
-* Next, we subset the data column with the created *useColumn*
+(e) Next, we subset the data column with the created *useColumn*
-* As such the data column name does not found in the *useColumn* is been ignored
+(f) As such the data column name does not found in the *useColumn* is been ignored
-* While the new subsetted data ONLY consists of data that related to mean and standard deviation ONLY
+(g) While the new subsetted data ONLY consists of data that related to mean and standard deviation ONLY

 **_Steps_**
-1. Read the `features.txt` file
+[1] Read the `features.txt` file
 * This tells which variables in dataset are measurements for the mean and standard deviation
-2. Check Data Feature Structures and Colomn Name
+[2] Check Data Feature Structures and Colomn Name
-3. Set Colomn Name to "FeatureID" and "FeatureName" for easy navigate and understand
+[3] Set Colomn Name to "FeatureID" and "FeatureName" for easy navigate and understand
-4. Subset only measurements for the mean and standard deviation
+[4] Subset only measurements for the mean and standard deviation
   * Based on the information provided in `features_info.txt`
-  * mean is feature name that consists of word "mean"  like tBodyAcc-mean()-Y, tBodyAcc-mean()-Y
+  - mean's feature name is consists of word "mean"  like tBodyAcc-mean()-Y, tBodyAcc-mean()-Y
-  * standard deviation is feature name that consists of word "str"  such as tBodyAcc-std()-X, tBodyAcc-std()-Y
+  - standard deviation's feature name is consists of word "str" such as tBodyAcc-std()-X, tBodyAcc-std()-Y
   * Subset with function grepl + regular expression on column "FeatureName"
-  * **_Note_** There should be 79 obs in the subset result
+[5] Convert the column numbers to code with "V" prefix, this is preparation for "merge" into main data set
-5. Convert the column numbers to code with "V" prefix, this is preparation for "merge" into main data set
+[6] Merge the created feature code to feature (mean & std) data set
-6. Merge the created feature code to feature (mean & std) data set
+[7] Quick check with head(), Str() to ensure the column name and structure is correct
-7. Quick check with head(), Str() to ensure the column name and structure is correct
+  * **_Note_** There should be 79 obs of 3 variables in the subset result

 `str(subsetFeatures)`
 > 'data.frame':    79 obs. of  3 variables:
 > $ FeatureID: int  1 2 3 4 5 6 41 42 43 44 45 ...